MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/index.md

 ---
 # Azure Data Explorer tools overview

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
-Azure Data Explorer offers a variety of tools and connectors to perform data ingestion, control schema entities, perform queries, or integrate with other services.
+Azure Data Explorer offers a variety of tools and connectors to perform data ingestion, perform queries, visualize data, automate tasks, control schema entities, or integrate with other services.

 ## Ad-hoc query tools